Are you planning your holiday in North Wales in 2025 and thinking about climbing Yr Wyddfa (Snowdon)?

 It follows a track up the slopes of the mountain on the western side before joining the Llanberis path for the final ascent to the summit.

-The first section is relatively gentle, followed by some steep rocky zig-zigs, before a final ascent to the summit across sections of loose scree.
+The first section is relatively gentle, followed by some steep rocky zig-zigs, before a final ascent to the summit across sections of loose scree - watch your footing in this part.

 Also it is usually quieter than the other busier paths - we have done it a few times now and always enjoy it!